mdn/kuma/migrations/README.md

 All Schematic migrations are plain text SQL files under `migrations`, run in numerical order by prefix.

+South migrations for first-party, non-vendor apps are in a `migrations` subdirectory.
+For example, check out `apps/demos/migrations`.

-All South migrations are python modules under `migrations/south/` and are activated by adding them to `SOUTH_MIGRATION_MODULES` in `settings.py`.
-See [the South docs][south_migration_modules] about this.
+South migrations for third-party apps under `vendor/` are found in python modules under `migrations/south/` and are activated by adding them to `SOUTH_MIGRATION_MODULES` in `settings.py`.
+See
+[the South docs][south_migration_modules] about this.

 [south_migration_modules]: http://south.aeracode.org/docs/settings.html#setting-south-migration-modules